sprots/ukr-morph/README.md

 This dataset contains Ukrainian lemmas surface-segmented into morphemes (roots, prefixes, suffixes, interfixes, postfixes) with morpheme type labels.
 Each entry follows the format: morph:type(/morph:type)*,tier

+v0.3 data structure update:
+- added Multext East full tag (~20k entries with UNK tag to be addressed);
+- added Multex East POS tag predicted by Spacy and Flair, single if they agree and both if not;
+- added ambiguous segmentation/tagging flag;
+- added root(s), to be depreived of alternation, palatalisations, etc.

 ### Morpheme Types
 - `R` - Root
 - `P` - Prefix